 Also, take a look at Weber’s funky Elevations Tiered Cooking System.
 It’s a grill rack that lets you stack skewers three levels high over your grill.
 I’m not sure about this one – it looks like it adds a ton of grilling space, which is great, but I worry about it lifting the food too far from the heat of the grill.
 My blog-buddy Mike at Another Pint Please seems to love it, though. [h/t AnotherPintPlease.com]

-two different sizes of limited edition green canning jars this year – regular mouth pint jars, and wide mouth quart jars.
+Last year’s blue canning jars must have been a hit; Ball is releasing two different sizes of limited edition green canning jars this year – regular mouth pint jars, and wide mouth quart jars.
 I’m a wide mouth jar fan, so I’m glad to hear about the quart jars, but they don’t seem to be available yet – I can only find the pint jars for sale. [h/t FoodInJars.com]

-one of their new brushes as a replacement - it looks a lot more durable than the old one.
+As you can see from my recent recipes, I’m using my Lodge cast iron skillet a lot this winter.
+And…I’ve already warped bristles on the old style scrubber brush that I bought with it.
+I’m going to get one of their new brushes as a replacement – it looks a lot more durable than the old one.